-The Pollution Prevention team may request to inspect your business to ensure compliance with Halifax Water’s Rules and Regulations.
-Food service establishments (FSEs) such as restaurants and cafeterias, including those contained within industrial, commercial or institutional premises as well as vehicle or equipment service stations, repair shops and garages must comply with Halifax Water Rules & Regulations.
+The Pollution Prevention team may request to inspect your business to ensure compliance with the Halifax Water Regulations.
+Food service establishments (FSEs) such as restaurants and cafeterias, including those contained within industrial, commercial or institutional premises as well as vehicle or equipment service stations, repair shops and garages must comply with the Halifax Water Regulations.

 - Food processors